epfahl/auta/README.md

   'time': 12}]
 ```

 Woohoo!
-This data matches the above figure.
+This data matches the above figure!

 ### Next Steps

-It would be straightforward to wrap around or build on top of the basic state manager provided by Auta.
+It would be straightforward to build on top of the basic state manager provided by Auta.
 State data could be persisted in your favorite DB.
 Events could be generated based on state transitions.
-From state and event data, one could derive frequency or episode-duration statistics.
+From state and event data, one could derive statistics about event frequency or episode duration.